corda/corda-runtime-os/testing/apps/test-app/README.md

 This module implements `net.corda.osgi.api.Application` to run tests.

-This module is the template to develop integration tests for this `flow-worker` project.
+This module is the template to develop integration tests for the bootstrapper project.

 To build the JAR bootable application for this module, run